Lorti/manu.ninja/_posts/2017-04-30-web-push-notifications.md

 ### Saving the Subscription Object

 The `sendSubscriptionToServer()`{:.js} function is a stub that you have to implement depending on your server.
 You can call `subscription.toJSON()`{:.js} on the subscription object to retrieve the endpoint and keys as strings.
-You have to save the subscription to send the user notifications later on.
-The example writes the JSON to the page itself, so you can copy it to `server.js`{:.bash}.
+Save the subscription object to your database to send the user notifications later on.
+The example outputs the JSON to the page itself, so you can copy it to `server.js`{:.bash}.

 ``` js
 function sendSubscriptionToServer(subscription) {